Financing Graduate School

 - Only full-time students (enrolled in at least 9 hours per semester) are eligible for assistantships

-- Covers the cost of tuition each semester
+- Covers up to the cost of tuition each semester.
+Scholarship amounts may vary.

 - Does not cover student fees, books, or other expenses